Curvature-driven transport of thin Bingham fluid layers in airway bifurcations: Estimating the orientation of cilia velocity

 \section{Estimating the orientation of cilia velocity}

-The mucociliary motion of mucus was mimicked using a velocity at the airways wall with an amplitude $v_{\rm{cilia}} = 50 \ \mu m.s^{-1}$.
-The directions of the mucocilliary motion were determined by the directions of the gradient of a Laplacian $L$ field with the following boundary conditions: $L=1$ at the opening of the largest airway of the bifurcation; $L=0$ at the opening of the smallest airways of the bifurcation.
-No $L$ flow was allowed through the wall of the tree.
-The wall gradient of such a field is smooth, tangent to the wall and parallel to the centerlines of the tree.
+The mucociliary motion of mucus was simulated using a velocity at the airways wall with an amplitude $v_{\rm{cilia}} = 50 \ \mu m.s^{-1}$.
+The directions of the mucocilliary motion were determined by the directions of the gradient of a Laplacian field $L$, with the following boundary conditions: $L=1$ at the opening of the largest airway of the bifurcation, and $L=0$ at the opening of the smallest airways of the bifurcation.
+No $L$ flow was permitted through the wall of the tree.
+The wall gradient of such a field is smooth, tangent to the wall, and parallel to the centerlines of the tree.
 We assumed that the velocity induced on mucus by mucocilliary transport is

-Another way for estimating the velocity field induced by mucocilliary clearance is proposed in \cite{manolidis_macroscopic_2016}.
-The properties of the field obtained by our method and and in \cite{manolidis_macroscopic_2016} are very close.
-The method proposed here allows to compute a velocity wall field without computing the centerlines of the tree, which can be useful for complex geometries.
+Another mathod for estimating the velocity field induced by mucocilliary clearance is proposed in \cite{manolidis_macroscopic_2016}.
+The properties of the field obtained by our method and in \cite{manolidis_macroscopic_2016} are very close.
+The method proposed here allows for computing a velocity wall field without explicitly computing the centerlines of the tree, which can be useful for complex geometries.

-As discussed in \cite{karamaoun_new_2018}, the assumption of a generation-independent velocity amplitude for the mucus layer is not compatible with a constant mucus layer thickness throughout the tree.
-Indeed, if we consider a branch in generation $i$ with radius $r_i$ that bifurcates into two branches in generation $i+1$ with radii $r_{i+1} = h r_i$, we can relate the mucus layer thicknesses $\tau_i$ and $\tau_{i+1}$ between the two generations:
+As discussed in \cite{karamaoun_new_2018}, assuming a generation-independent velocity amplitude for the mucus layer is not compatible with a constant mucus layer thickness throughout the tree.
+Indeed, considering a branch in generation $i$ with radius $r_i$ that bifurcates into two branches in generation $i+1$ with radii $r_{i+1} = h r_i$, we can relate the mucus layer thicknesses $\tau_i$ and $\tau_{i+1}$ between the two generations:

-Thus, the small differences in term of mucus layer thicknesses between the bronchi generations is likely to result from a regulation by other mechanisms, which are not well described as of today \cite{karamaoun_new_2018}.
-The way mucociliary clearance is mimicked in this study does not account for such potential other regulation mechanisms.
+Thus, the small differences in term of mucus layer thicknesses between the bronchial generations likely result from regulation by other mechanisms, which are not well described as of today \cite{karamaoun_new_2018}.
+The way mucociliary clearance is simulated in this study does not account for such potential other regulatory mechanisms.